RyanOfEastview/group4-movies/README.md

 If you logged in, you can even add your comments on the movies.
 Here is the login Page.
 ![loginPage Preview](https://github.com/RyanOfEastview/group4-movies/blob/main/screenshots/loginPagePreview.jpg "loginPage Preview")
-This is how the comment page look after loggin in.
+This is how the comment page looks after loggin in.
 ![Comment Preview 2](https://github.com/RyanOfEastview/group4-movies/blob/main/screenshots/singlePost2Preview.jpg "Comment Preview 2")